We have now:

 - the design of your home or work building which may influence the complexity of the installation and the need for any additional building work

-You may need to make a minimum payment towards the cost of your new hot water system and the installation services.
+You will need to make a minimum payment towards the cost of your new hot water system and the installation services.

 For more information about the discounts and incentives, read our FAQs.